 This vegan pate recipe is pretty versatile, so you can use the items you have available to you:

-- Canned or pre-packed cooked lentils: I make my own pre-cooked lentils in batches so used those when makeing this recipe, however you can choose to use tinned or pre-cooked lentils from a packet instead.
+- Canned or pre-packed cooked lentils: I make my own pre-cooked lentils in batches so used those when making this recipe, however you can choose to use tinned or pre-cooked lentils from a packet instead.

 - Dried Mushrooms- choose a wild mix of dried mushrooms or shitake mushrooms instead of the porcini mushrooms.